-Rarotonga, the biggest and main island of the Cook Islands has a lot to offer tourist from spectacular watersports in the lagoon to treks high up into the rugged mountains in the center.
+Rarotonga, the biggest and main island of the Cook Islands, has a lot to offer tourists from spectacular watersports in the lagoon to treks high up into the rugged mountains in the center.
 A trip to Rarotonga can be as busy or as relaxing as you want it to be.

 For those that like an action-packed trip there are plenty of things to do in Rarotonga to keep you busy for a few days or even a week.
 Here is our list of the best things to do in Rarotonga in the Cook Islands.

 1. Pa’s Cross Island Trek

 One of our favorite actives we did while in Rarotonga was to take the cross-island trek with Pa.
 As the name describes, this trek brings you across the island from the north side of Rarotonga up over jagged mountains and back down on the south side of Rarotonga.

 The leader of the trek is a 77-year-old Rarotongan man named Pa who has been doing this tour for the past 34 years.
 Over the years he has trekked across Rarotonga over 5,000 times promoting ecotourism in the Cook Islands.

 During our visit, Pa talked about slowing down and having his son do some of the treks, but last time we checked that hadn’t happened yet.

 Get out on a boat for the day and explore the lagoon.
 We spent the day out with Captain Tama’s out on their half-day Muri Lagoon cruise with a BBQ lunch for only $54.